 People who register for the Direct Notification Program will receive advance notification.
 When a decision is made to mobilize, the Army will contact them directly by phone, text, and/or email.
 The Army will also issue press releases and public service announcements to the media.
-Updates will be posted at www.FortOrdCleanup.com and on the hotline 800-852-9699 or 831-242-7383.
+Updates will be posted at www.FortOrdCleanup.com and on the information line 800-852-9699.